HabanaAI/vllm-hpu-extension/calibration/README.md

 # (experimental) Multi-node FP8 Calibration

 Following section details the procedure for calibrating models that do not fit into a single Gaudi node.
-For illustration we have used the Llama 3.1 405B model running in TP-16 mode spanning two Guadi2 nodes.
+For illustration we have used the Llama 3.1 405B model running in Tensor Parallelism(TP)-16 mode spanning two Guadi2 nodes.

-Step 1: Pre-requisites
+#### Step 1: Pre-requisites
   - Install latest [vllm-fork](https://github.com/HabanaAI/vllm-fork/blob/habana_main/README_GAUDI.md#build-and-install-vllm)
   - Ensure that all nodes in the multi-node setup are connected to an NFS mount (Network File System).
   - Create workspace directory on NFS, clone the calibration scripts repo and create an empty file 'quant_config_buffer.json'.